Venkateshastr0/farming-ecommerce/README.md

-# farming-ecommerce
+# Farming E-Commerce Platform 🌾
 A farming-focused e-commerce platform with loan, tax, and tool features.
-# Farming E-Commerce Platform 🌾

 An online platform for farmers to buy/sell tools, access vehicle tax info, and check loan details.
 Built with HTML, CSS, JavaScript and Firebase.